 Taking the foot out of switch

-If a ground plug -- a simple device that even someone with the most modest of soldering skills can make (see more on this below) -- is inserted into the switch's common jack, anything else connected to that jack is also grounded.
-Thus it's possible to force a physical connection to ground using a control signal, just like pressing a footswitch.
+If a shorting plug -- a simple device that even someone with the most modest of soldering skills can make (see more on this below) -- is inserted into the switch's COMMON jack, then that jack is shorted, as is anything else connected to it (i.e. whichever of A or B is selected by the CONTROL jack's high/low state).
+Thus it's possible to short a jack (i.e. make it "open") using a control signal, just like pressing a footswitch.

-Using a switch like the Q128 mentioned above, the same thing can be accomplished by:
+Using an electronic switch like the Q128 mentioned above, the same thing can be accomplished with a control voltage by:

 - Connecting the Q128's A jack to the CR-78's START/STOP jack

-- Inserting a ground plug into the Q128's COMMON jack
+- Inserting a shorting plug into the Q128's COMMON jack

 - Sending a CV pulse to the Q128's CONTROL jack

-The CONTROL jack's "normal" state (no pulse) is low, which means A is not connected to COMMON (the B jack, which we're not using, is connected to COMMON instead; but what's more important is that A is not connected to ground).
-Sending a pulse from the modular or DAW to the Q128's CONTROL jack causes it to go high for the duration of the pulse, momentarily connecting the A jack to COMMON (ground).
+The CONTROL jack's "normal" state (no pulse) is low, which means A is not connected to COMMON (the B jack is; but what's more important is that A is not).
+Sending a pulse from the modular or DAW to the CONTROL jack causes it to go high for the duration of the pulse, momentarily connecting the A jack to ground.
 The CR-78 sees that state change, and it starts playing (or stops, if it was already playing).

 It's exceedingly easy to make one.
 Grab a 1/4" mono (2-conductor / Tip-Sleeve) plug -- the same type used for your modular patch cables.
 I like to use the Switchcraft 280, but there are others, like the Neutrik NYS225.
 The same concept applies to 1/8" (3.5mm) patch cables used on Euro systems; a good candidate being the Neutrik NYS226.

 Unscrew the housing, and you'll see two metal terminals, probably sheathed within a plastic tube.
-The tube is an insulator to prevent exposed wire within from touching the housing, which (if it's metal) is part of the Sleeve's connection to ground.
-Since we intend to short the tip to ground for this plug, the insulator isn't relevant.
+The tube is an insulator to prevent exposed wire within from touching the housing, which (if it's metal) is connected to the sleeve.
+Since we intend to short the tip to the sleeve for this plug, the insulator isn't relevant.
 You can leave it in there when you're finished, or take it out.

 Comments